tlongren/money-collector/README.md

 ==============
 Simple website to accept payments through Stripe.
 You've gotta get a [Stripe account](https://stripe.com/).

 You can see it action at [http://pay.longren.org/](http://pay.longren.org/).
-IF you find this useful, feel free to drop me a few dollars for coffee and beer. :)
+If you find this useful, feel free to drop me a few dollars for coffee and beer. :)

-This was inspired by [begriffs/lucre heroku hosted option](https://github.com/begriffs/lucre).
+This was inspired by [begriffs/lucre, like this but in Ruby](https://github.com/begriffs/lucre).

 If you find any issues or problems please report them using [the Issues tracker here at Github](https://github.com/tlongren/MoneyCollector/issues).

 Ribbon CSS from [Josh Bader](http://codepen.io/joshbader/pen/ukFLi) and form CSS from [Joey](http://codepen.io/joe/pen/yGcnH).

 Setup
 -----------------------------